Linear equations on Drinfeld modules

-In analogy with the classical transcendence results, Yu \cite{Yu97} established the analogue of Baker’s celebrated theorem on the linear independence of logarithms for Drinfeld logarithms at algebraic points.
-Moreover, Chang and Papanikolas proved in \cite[Thm.~1.1.1]{CP12} the Gelfond's conjecture for Drinfeld logarithms: Let $\overline{k}$ be a fixed algebraic closure $k$.
-For a fixed Drinfeld $\mathbb{F}_q[t]$-module $E$ defined over $\overline{k}$, and $P_1,\dots,P_\ell\in E(\overline{k})$ so that $\log_E(\cdot)$ are defined.
-If $\log_E(P_1),\dots,\log_E(P_\ell)$ are linearly independent over $K_E$, then $\log_E(P_1),\dots,\log_E(P_\ell)$ are algebraically independent over $\overline{k}$.
-Combining their result with Corollary~\ref{Cor:Linear_Independent}, one immediately deduces a practical way to examine whether logarithms of Drinfeld $\mathbb{F}_q[t]$-modules without complex multiplication at algebraic points are algebraically independent.
-We give a concrete example in Sec.~3.4.
+extends to $K_E$ naturally by setting $\partial(\sum_{i=1}^mu_i\otimes \alpha_i):=\sum_{i=1}^m\partial(u_i)\cdot\alpha_i\mid_{t=\theta}$.
+Thus, $K_E$ can be viewed as a subfield of $\mathbb{C}_\infty$ via $\partial$.
+We denote by $\mathcal{K}_E:=\partial(K_E)\subset\mathbb{C}_\infty$.
+In analogy with classical transcendence results, Yu \cite{Yu97} established the analogue of Baker’s celebrated theorem on the linear independence of logarithms for Drinfeld logarithms at algebraic points.
+Moreover, Chang and Papanikolas proved in \cite[Thm.~1.1.1]{CP12} that if $E$ is a Drinfeld $\mathbb{F}_q[t]$-module defined over $\overline{k}$, then all algebraic relations among the logarithm of $E$ at algebraic points are those coming from their $\mathcal{K}_E$-linear relations.
+Combining their result with Theorem~\ref{Thm:Main_Thm} and Remark~\ref{Rmk:Endomorphism_Relations}, one deduces a practical way to examine whether logarithms of Drinfeld $\mathbb{F}_q[t]$-modules at algebraic points are algebraically independent.
+We will give the precise statement as well as an example in Section~4.2.